codsen/codsen/packages/html-table-patcher/README.md

 The patched code is not meant for production by any means - it's for visual display in a browser only!

-This library takes string and outputs string, so it's not an _end tool_, it's rather an API for a feature in other tools and browser plugins.
+This library takes _string_ (hopefully some HTML) and outputs patched up _string_, so it's not an _end tool_, it's rather an API for a feature in other tools and browser plugins.

 **[⬆ back to top](#)**